wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/guide/install-wazuh-manager.rst

 	├── wazuh-production-ready.yml
 	└── wazuh-single.yml

-Using the ansible-wazuh-manager and ansible-filebeat-oss roles, we will install and configure the Wazuh manager, and filebeat components.
+Using the ansible-wazuh-manager and ansible-filebeat-oss roles, we will install and configure the Wazuh manager, and Filebeat components.

 Let’s see below, the content of the YAML file ``/etc/ansible/roles/wazuh-ansible/playbooks/wazuh-manager-oss.yml`` that we are going to run for a complete installation of the server.